Kale-Ko/Emotecraft-Wiki/pages/en/404-untranslated-language.md

 ## 404 Untranslated Language

-The language you where trying to use has not been translated to yet
+The language you were trying to use has not been translated yet